 Sea Guides, (later merged with Sea Rangers) were started in 1920, for those older girls who had a maritime background, or a love of the sea.
-They had a different, nautical uniform of a navy jersey and skirt with a bucket-type hat (which had a white linen cover in summer) with black ties,and separate 'working rig' options for use when doing 'boat work' such as the white top with navy collar trim, worn with skirt, shorts or trousers - and each member had to make her own white lanyard, from Plater's Cord using fancy knotting.
-Sea Rangers were a 'Crew', rather than a 'Company' and by 1923 the custom was established whereby each Crew adopted a ship, took it's name, studied it and followed the activities and voyages of the ship.
+They had a different, nautical uniform of a navy jersey and skirt with a bucket-type hat (which had a white linen cover in summer) with black ties - and separate 'working rig' options for use when doing 'boat work' such as the white top with navy collar trim, worn with skirt, shorts or trousers - and each member had to make her own white lanyard, from Plater's Cord, using fancy knotting.
+Sea Rangers were a 'Crew', rather than a 'Company' and by 1923 the custom was established whereby each Crew adopted a ship and took her name, studied her, and followed the activities and voyages of the ship.
 The publication of the "Sea Guides" pamphlet in 1924 helped regularise programmes.
-As well as doing actual sailing and rowing, (and a good deal of maintenance work if the crew were fortunate enough to own their own craft) there was swimming, knotting, ship drills, shanty singing, practical handicrafts and other nautical skills, and learning about different types of ancient and modern ships, ports, cargos and routes, they also still tackled the same challenges and awards as regular Rangers did - instead of doing the general Ranger Service Certificates they tackled the AB Test.
-Initially they had Patrols, with the suggestion being that they take the names of Sea Birds for their Patrols and embroider their own Patrol badges, but soon that was changed so that instead each crew was split into two groups, as Port and Starboard watches, again to follow the naval tradition.
+As well as doing actual sailing and rowing, (and a good deal of maintenance work if the crew were fortunate enough to own their own craft) there was swimming, knotting, ship drills, shanty singing, practical handicrafts, navigation, meteorology, astronomy, and other nautical skills, and learning about different types of ancient and modern ships, ports, cargos and routes, they also still tackled the same challenges and awards as regular Rangers did - instead of doing the general Ranger Service Certificates they instead tackled the AB Test.
+Initially they had Patrols, with the suggestion being that they take the names of Sea Birds for their Patrols and embroider their own Patrol badges.
+The 1929 Trading catalogue indicated that they supplied transfers for embroidering Albatross, Penguin, Sea Gull, Stormy Petrel, Swan or Tern Patrol Badges, but later that was changed so that instead each crew was split into two groups, as Port and Starboard watches, again to follow the naval tradition.
 Although initially they used the same sort of unit flag as Land Rangers did, by the late 1930s there was scope for Sea Ranger units to design their own Burgee flag, using appropriate symbolism, provided the design was approved by the flag authorities.
-The glamorous uniform and the exciting activities were a great attraction, and numbers soon expanded, with Crews opening up wherever there was a suitable lake, river, canal or stretch of sea to tackle water-borne activities - the fundraising to get some sort of boat of their own soon followed!
-Once crews were established, they could apply for Royal Navy Recognition - a rigourous annual examination of their skills and training.
+The glamorous uniform and the exciting activities were a great attraction to many Guides and others, and numbers soon expanded, with Crews opening up wherever there was a suitable lake, river, canal or stretch of sea to tackle water-borne activities - the fundraising to get some sort of boat of their own soon followed!
+Once crews were established, they could apply for Royal Navy Recognition - a rigorous annual examination of their skills and training.

 Just as with the Guide Section, so Lones were available to Rangers - so yes, there were (and nowadays there still are) such things as Lone Rangers!
-They were available as Land or Sea Rangers (Lone Air Rangers and Lone Cadets may have existed though I haven't found any trace yet).
+They were available as either Land or Sea Rangers (Lone Air Rangers and Lone Cadets may have existed though I haven't found any trace yet).
 Their programme was adapted slightly as they were isolated from their fellow Patrol members, so they tended to focus specifically on their Community Service specialisms.
 Their Promise Badge featured a large L in red enamel.
-(Lone Rangers still exist, nowadays generally those who live in rural areas where there isn't a unit within range, or where meeting nights don't suit, or for those in universities which do not have a SSAGO).
+(Lone Rangers still exist, nowadays generally those who live in rural areas where there isn't a unit within range, or where meeting nights don't suit).

-In 1942, due to clothes rationing the Ranger uniform was simplified - the uniform dresses and formal skirt suits gave way to knitted jumpers, to be worn with navy skirts, which were much more hardwearing and practical as well as being economical with the scarce clothing coupons, as the jumpers could be handknitted with waste wool (indeed, there are tales of Rangers collecting together darning wool, which was off-coupon, and knotting together enough lengths of it to knit a jumper!).
-All teenage girls across the country who were below the conscription age were encouraged by the Government to take up national service of some sort such as becoming Rangers, which led to a massive increase in membership, and exacerbated the the uniform shortages!
-Rangers in the women's services could wear an 'armlet', under their uniform, to enable fellow Guides to identify each other (though these don't seem to have been as frequently used as were the equivalent Scout ones) - many Guides opting to keep their Promise badge pinned on the underside of their military uniform's lapel instead.
+In 1942, due to clothes rationing, the Ranger uniform was simplified - the uniform dresses and formal skirt suits gave way to knitted jumpers, to be worn with navy skirts, which were much more hardwearing and practical as well as being economical with the scarce clothing coupons, as the jumpers could be handknitted with waste wool (indeed, there are tales of Rangers collecting together darning wool, which was off-coupon, and knotting together enough lengths of it to knit a jumper!).
+It also helped with the raped increase in the number of teenage girls joining Rangers encouraged by the Government, which led to a massive increase in membership, and exacerbated the uniform shortages!
+Rangers in the women's services could wear an 'armlet', under their uniform, of a miniature badge on a narrow leather strap, to enable fellow Guides to identify each other (though these don't seem to have been as frequently used as were the equivalent Scout ones) - many Guides opting to keep their Promise badge pinned on the underside of their military uniform's lapel instead.

-In 1945, 'Air Rangers' began, perhaps taking inspiration from Agnes Baden-Powell's flying and ballooning exploits, although numbers were never very high - the Guiders tended to be former members of the Women's Auxiliary Air Force Service (WAAFS), as they had the knowledge to introduce interesting air-related activities and air force atmosphere.
-The Air Rangers built model aeroplanes, and sometimes got the opportunity to go gliding or ballooning, though facilities for this were often hard to come by - most units were attached to local aerodromes, and developed close links to them.
-Model plane making was popular and they also studied meteorology, navigation and mapwork, as well as ground crew skills.
+In 1945, 'Air Rangers' began, perhaps taking inspiration from Agnes Baden-Powell's flying and ballooning exploits, although numbers were never very high - the Guiders tended to be former members of the Women's Auxiliary Air Force Service (WAAFS), as they had the knowledge to introduce interesting air-related activities and air force atmosphere to their 'flights'.
+The Air Rangers built model aeroplanes, and sometimes got the opportunity to visit airports or help at airfields, and in some cases go gliding or ballooning, though facilities for this were often hard to come by - most units were attached to local aerodromes, and developed close links to them.
+Model plane making was popular and they also studied meteorology, navigation and mapwork, as well as ground crew skills, air safety and hostess duties, airfield safety and air traffic control techniques.
 By this time, the mainstream Rangers were known as 'Land Rangers', to distinguish them from the Air and Sea Ranger branches.
 All Rangers worked for 'service stars' with Air Rangers then tackling the Leading Air Ranger Test, Sea Rangers the AB Test, and Land Rangers one of the Specialist Certificates - and Rangers enjoyed more adventurous activities than were available to Guides, sometimes jointly with Scouts as joint activities started to proliferate.
-Ranger/Cadet uniform now featured 'battledress' jackets with 'forage caps' replacing the berets as rationing slackened it's grip - although these were sometimes still homemade, or dyed ex-army uniform acquired for a good price from the local army surplus shop, especially in the immediate post-World War 2 period when rationing continued.

 So 1946 brought new uniform options, of navy 'battledress' jackets and skirts, with white shirts, black ties and WRNS-style hats for Sea Rangers; pale blue shirts and hat badges for Air Rangers.
 Cadets wore the Guider uniform, but with white tie, badge and hatband.

-1947 saw the first publication of the magazine "The Ranger" (prior to this, pages for Rangers had featured within "The Guide") - it continued in various guises until 1974, when production ceased - thereafter Rangers had occasional pages in "The Guider".
+1947 saw the first publication of the magazine "The Ranger" (prior to this, pages for Rangers had featured within "The Guide") - it continued in various guises such as "Senior Branch News" until 1974, when production ceased - thereafter Rangers had occasional pages in "The Guider".

 1948 saw celebrations for "Empire Ranger Week" being held, with events around the country and a special badge being produced.